dipperLyra/Eche-Mkpadi/index.md

 The goal was to set up a naive communication tunnel between two computers.

 Note: this was tested only on MacBooks, macOS.
 Linux operating systems come with Netcat but the flags might be slightly different.
-I do not know if Windows come with Netcat but it is contained [cygwin](https://cygwin.com/index.html), provides core *nix packages on Windows.
+I do not know if Windows come with Netcat but it is contained in [cygwin](https://cygwin.com/index.html), provides core *nix packages on Windows.
 Booting into Ubuntu on WSL should also make it available.
 Windows users can recreate this on their platform however they see fit.

 ## Netcat